SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - To get full information of any Pod ? kubectl describe pod
 - Difference between labels and annotations ?
 Its a key-value pair.
 Labels are used to select (or) to attach with other resources.
 - What is environment in kubernetes ?
 Its like a key-value pairs, we can use anywhere, it is like variables.
+- Labels are used to select kubernetes objects, while Annotations are used to connect with external objects like LB.

 ### Session-54
 - We write Dockerfiles and Manifest files in VS, Push to github, We create workstation in AWS and install all required client packages like docker, kubectl, eksctl.
 We pull Dockerfiles and Manifest files in DockerHost then we push to Dockerhub then using 'eksctl' command it will create Amazon EKS kubernetes cluster and it will have multiple EC2 instances (or) nodes (or) Spot Node group (Is used to reduce the billing)